-* The GRE requirement will be waived for Spring 2021 and Fall 2021 - view the departmental statement here.
+* The GRE requirement will be waived for Fall 2021 and Spring 2022 - view the departmental statement here.

 The USF Graduate School has set a 3.00 minimum GPA on a 4.00 scale.
 The average GPA of the PhD students admitted into our program in the last two years is 3.75.
 The average GPA of the MA students who have been accepted into our program in the last two years is 3.53.

 Please submit an example of your best scholarly work (rather than a professional report or other document, popular press article, or other writing sample).
 Writing samples may be course term papers, conference papers, published essays, and single chapters from senior/honors or master's thesis (please do not submit a complete thesis).